King Alfred Leisure Centre

 The King Alfred Leisure Centre is a leisure centre on Hove seafront in the city of Brighton and Hove in England.
 The complex, which includes a ballroom, sports halls and swimming pools, is owned by Brighton and Hove City Council and operated by Freedom Leisure.
-The King Alfred Leisure Centre is colloquially known as "Devil Tower".

 Facilities

 The wetside facilities include a 25 m 6-lane swimming pool which ranges from a depth of 1.2-2.5 m.
 This pool is used by Shiverers Swimming Club for training.
 There is also a lagoon area with a large slide for over 8s.
 There was once a smaller slide for under 8s which was removed and replaced with other play activities.
 A teaching pool (depth 0.9-1.2 m) is also used for swimming lessons which follow a syllabus designed by the ASA.
 The swimming pool building has bays fronting the esplanade and a distinctive curved roof form.

 Full wetside changing facilities are available including individual cubicles, family cubicles, group changing rooms and disabled changing room (which uses the RADAR key scheme).
 There are also lockers which take £1 coins.

 The King Alfred Leisure Centre also has a relatively small gym with a variety of machines and free weights and the larger Cheetahs gym which is not managed by Brighton and Hove City Council.

 A therapy room is based in the old entrance hall called purple turtle which offers a wide variety of treatments.

 There are two sports halls based in the old pool halls.
 The main sports hall is used for sports such as badminton, football, basketball, roller hockey and trampolining whilst the small one is used for mini mayhem sessions (a soft play session), martial arts, table tennis and sessions such as aerobics.

 The King Alfred Leisure Centre also has a ballroom which hosts a wide variety of events such as meetings, exams and live music, most notably is a performance by Nick Cave on 2 July 2008.

 There is also an indoor bowls club on the east side of the building (in what was once a car park) and 'multiplay' facilities to the west which have netball and tennis courts.
 The centre has car parking facilities on the west side above a ten pin bowling rink and a laser tag centre, both of which have been left abandoned.

 There is also a cafe which opened in 2008, replacing the long serving 'Splash Cafe' which closed due to the proposed redevelopment.